jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 Get-DbaReplArticle -SqlInstance sql1
 ```

-If we run it against `sql` you can see that within my test environment I have three articles, one in each publication.
+If we run it against `sql1` you can see that within my test environment I have three articles, one in each publication.

 ```text
 ComputerName      : sql1